 If you’re just getting ready to launch your business, or you’re already in business but want to get more feet through the door/leads in your inbox, read on.
 This is going to be invaluable.

 If you’ve got a website up and running, a blog is the perfect platform for having in-depth and meaningful conversations with the people who matter to your business.

 Talking to your customers

-One of the biggest things to remember before you start defining your brand voice is that unless you know who you’re talking to, you’re wasting your time.
+One of the biggest things to remember before you even think about starting blogging is that unless you know who you’re talking to, you’re wasting your time.
 So before you do anything else, you need to define your ideal customer.
 Unless you know who they are and why they might seek you out, how are you possibly going to know how to talk to them?
 Or what you need to say to turn them from readers into customers?

 Why a blog?